Skip to content

 - multiplydamage{type=SKILL;amount="1 + <modifier.extra> / 100"}

-This has the effect of multiplying the current SKILL damage by a specific factor.
-Currently this factor is 1 + <modifier.extra> / 100 so if the extra skill modifier is set to 50, SKILL damage will be increased by 50%.
+This has the effect of multiplying Skill damage by a specific factor.
+Currently this factor is 1 + <modifier.extra> / 100 so if the extra skill modifier is set to 50, Skill damage will be increased by 50%.
 You can use this mechanic to increase incoming damage dealt by entities or players by a certain factor (e.g increase damage when low on health).

 If you want to increase damage from any source (with no damage type), use: